sysprog21/simplefs/README.md

 # simplefs - a simple file system for Linux

-The file system "simplefs" is helpful to understand Linux VFS and file system basics.
+The file system "simplefs" serves as a helpful tool for understanding the basics of the Linux Virtual File System (VFS) and fs basics.
+Linux VFS accommodates multiple file systems, with the kernel handling the bulk of the operations while delegating file system-specific tasks to individual file systems via handlers.
-The Linux VFS supports multiple file systems.
-The kernel does most of the work while the file system specific tasks are delegated to the individual file systems through the handlers.
-Instead of calling the functions directly the kernel uses various Operation Tables, which are a collection of handlers for each operation (these are actually structures of function pointers for each handlers/callbacks).
+Instead of directly invoking functions, the kernel employs various operation tables.
+These tables are collections of handlers for each operation, essentially structures comprised of function pointers for handlers/callbacks.

-The super block operations are set at the time of mounting.
-The operation tables for inodes and files are set when the inode is opened.
-The first step before opening an inode is lookup.
-The inode of a file is looked up by calling the lookup handler of the parent inode.
+Super block operations are established at the time of mounting.
+The operation tables for inodes and files are set when the inode is accessed.
+The initial step before accessing an inode involves a lookup process.
+The inode for a file is identified by invoking the lookup handler of the parent inode.

 ## Current features